- Why use a Mortgage Broker?

 - What does it cost to use a mortgage broker?

 It doesn’t cost you anything to use a Mortgage Broker.
-We are paid by the lenders so our service to you is free of charge.
+We are paid by the lenders so the majority of our services are free of charge.
+In some instances, such as extremely low loan amounts or commercial loans, we may charge a credit assistance fee which will be outlined upfront and provided to you in a written quote before proceeding.
 If you proceed with a loan, Lenders fees and charges may apply.

 - How many lenders do you compare?